 Another name for a teeth cleaning is a dental prophylaxis.
 The procedure usually takes 45 minutes.
 A one-hour appointment is reserved if it is your first visit.

 The purpose of a teeth cleaning is a measure to preserve a healthy mouth.
 A teeth cleaning is done to remove bacterial plaque (biofilm) and tartar from all surfaces of your teeth.
 A routine cleaning is performed on a healthy mouth where there is no inflammation or bleeding.

-If there is a heavy build up of tartar above and below your gumline, you may require a more in depth cleaning.
+If there is a heavy build up of tartar above and below your gumline, you may require a more in depth cleaning….

 This type of procedure is called scaling and root planing and will be done using local anesthetic for your comfort.
 Scaling and root planing is done in several visits and the purpose is to remove tartar and toxins from the roots of your teeth as well as the crown portion.

 This deeper type of cleaning it done to reduce the pocket formation caused by gum disease.
 When your pockets are reduced, this allows you to effectively clean your teeth and maintain gum health with your own home care techniques.

 Your dental hygienist will use a series of tools and instruments to remove all deposits and stains from your teeth.